oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Something that the React/Redux framework makes possible is creating higher level abstractions that hide some of the gnarly details of how the software plumbing works.
 This is a good thing, but the value of this approach can be difficult to realize if the abstractions used are not adequately described and documented.
 Without supporting documentation, developers can be left needing to dig down through multiple layers of code abstraction to gain an understanding of how the abstractions are supposed to work.
 (For example, when working on some MELD code, we spent a fair amount of time chasing callbacks through several layers of code to get a handle on how a moderately simple application was supposed to work.)

 Further, if new abstractions are introduced, this increases the importance of testing to confirm that the implementations do properly present the higher level capabilities that they are intended to provide.
 When there are bugs in implementations of higher level abstractions, the effort required to isolate and fix them is much greater, especially when they are encountered at a later date when the original developer may no longer be involved with the project.
+Test cases can provide an executable and automatically testable specification of how an abstraction is expected to behave.

+#### Callbacks and Promises

+This is a narrow technical point, but it may point to broader issues concerning system architecture choices concerning local vs global simplicity.
+The broader issue here is one of local vs global simplification.
+A key contributor to sustainable software is keeping it easy to understand (for new developers), which among other things means keeping its structure as simple as possible (but no simpler).
+This can be a delicate balancing act, and inappropriate choices either way can lead to greater code complexity, and attendant sustainability difficulties.

+In traditional programming, when using a result that becomes available at some time after it is requested (such as reading data from an external source), it is common for the calling program to simply wait for the result to be available.
+This is synchronous operation.
+But in modern web software it is often not possible or maybe undesirable to do this, and the results must be handled asynchronously (i.e. some time later).
+An approach that is often used is to have the invoking software provide a function (a "callback") that is called when the requested operation has completed.

+The problem with callbacks is that both the caller, the invoked function, and all intermediate functions need to incorporate the callback into their interface, which can leads to added complications in code paths that are unrelated to the operation being invoked.
+In this way, callbacks can add arbitrary complexity that permeates a codebase:  changing one function may also require changes to a lot of unrelated code.
+Thus, while conceptually quite simple, the ramifications of using callbacks are very extensive.
+As a piece of software becomes more complex, managing and synchronizing with callbacks becomes more difficult.

+An alternative to callbacks is to use Promises, which are widely used in Javascript.
+A [Promise (or Future)](https://en.wikipedia.org/wiki/Futures_and_promises) is a construct that is used to manage synchronization of ,

+Compared with callbacks, Promises are conceptually more difficult to understand in isolation.
+But disciplined use can facilitate creation of easier-to-understand global structures in non-trivial software systems, by hiding the asynchronous aspects of operations from intervening code.

+This use of callbacks vs Promises illustrates a broader issue of local _vs_ global simplification.
+Compared with callbacks, Promises introduce a new layer of abstraction that may make some code harder to understand in isolation, yet often make the overall global structure of the code easier to follow.
+Many programming abstractions come with similar pros and cons, and it is not always easy to tell if using one will make the overall application more or less sustainable.

+Where such abstractions are introduced, it is probably better, where possible, to use ones that are already widely known and understood (like Promises).
+There are a number of books containing catalogues of software design patterns that might help mto make such choices.
+One of the better known of these is [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) by Gamma, Helm, Johnson and Vlissides, sometimes also known as the "Gang of Four".

 #### Browser vs non-browser code